-Children are four times more likely to be hit on Halloween than at any other time of year.
+Children are four times more likely to be hit on Halloween eve than at any other time of year.
 Half of these incidents occur at non-intersections when kids dart out between cars.
 It’s always best to go out with your children to ensure that they stay on sidewalks and cross the street only at cross walks.
-Using reflective tape on costumes, wearing light-stick jewelry and carrying flashlights will make your goblins more visible to drivers.
+Using reflective tape on costumes, wear light-stick as jewelry and carry flashlights will make your goblins more visible to drivers.

 Nothing screams Halloween more than a carved jack ‘o lantern.
-But knives are not child friendly and it’s not really much fun for kids to be only observers.
+Knives are not child friendly and it’s not really much fun for kids to be only observers.
 Instead, grab some poster paints or markers and let the kids at it!
-No cuts and no soggy pumpkin rotting on your front porch.
+No cuts and no soggy pumpkin rotting on your front porch with a painted pumpkin.

 Animals don’t share our enthusiasm for Halloween costumes.
 Really.
 And the constant ringing of the doorbell and children yelling “Trick or Treat” can make even the friendliest pup a bit sassy.
 Do everyone a favor and leave Rover at home in a quiet room with a special treat.
 He won’t be disappointed.

-Costumes should be safe first, and cute or scary second.
+Costumes should be safe first, and cute/scary second.
 Falls are a leading cause of Halloween injury.
 Little ones can take a tumble when they, or someone else, step on a long costume.
 Over-sized or high-heeled shoes create instability compounding that risk.
 Masks can block vision.
 Aerosol sprays for hair color or décor can be toxic and give you a headache.
 Halloween make-up isn’t the same quality as what women typically wear.
 Make sure to test make-up in a small spot well before Halloween to check for allergic reactions.
-Then, no matter how tired, make sure your child is clean-faced before heading to bed.
-For the older kids, set expectations early and draw a line at contact lenses which can damage eyes if not prescribed by an eye-care professional.
+Then, no matter how tired you both are at the end of the night, make sure your child is clean-faced before heading to bed.
+For the older kids, set expectations early and draw a line at colored contact lenses which can damage eyes if not prescribed by an eye-care professional.